-When setting the power-down mode by writing to the part, operating in an interface mode other than Interface Modes 4 and 5 is recommended.
-This way the user has more control to initiate power-down and power-up commands.
+When setting the power-down mode by writing to the part, it is recommended to be operating in an interface mode other than Interface Modes 4, and 5.
+This way the user has more control to initiate power-down, and power-up commands.